ultraderek/chatscan/README.md

 # chatscan
-scans the output of chat from on twitch and youtube
+scans the output of chat from on twitch youtube will done at a later date